namigabbasov/Publications/README.md

 - **Title**
   - `Data`: Includes all datasets used in the paper, such as survey data, qualitative data, experimental data, or other sources.
 Each dataset is accompanied by relevant documentation to facilitate reproducibility.
-  - `Scripts`: Contains code for data preparation, analysis (e.g., regression models, machine learning algorithms), and figure generation.
+  - `Scripts`: Contains code for data preparation, analysis (e.g., regression models, machine learning algorithms)
   - `Supplementary Materials`: Additional files such as appendices, methodological notes, or extended results.

 ---

 ## **Used Data**
-This repository includes the following types of data across different publications:
+This repository includes following types of data across different publications:
 1. **Survey Data**: Nationally representative surveys collected across various countries and years.
 2. **Qualitative Data**: Historical records, interviews, and case study analyses.
 3. **Country-Year Data**: Macro-level datasets aggregated by country and year for regression analysis.
 4. **Experimental Data**: Results from survey and classical experiments.

-Each dataset is accompanied by metadata or documentation for proper use.
+Each dataset is accompanied by metadata or documentation.

 ---